eric g johnson law

 The Importance of Having an Attorney on Your Side If You’re Suspected of a Sex Crime

 Sex crimes carry particularly severe consequences.
 In addition to incarceration and fines, one who is convicted is required to register as a sex offender, which means information about the defendant’s conviction and whereabouts is available to the public.
 Being a registered sex offender can make it difficult to obtain employment, housing, and maintain professional licenses or certifications.
+If your rights were violated during an arrest, such as improper police procedures or failure to read Miranda rights, it is crucial to challenge the legality of the arrest, as this can impact the admissibility of evidence.

 If you’re suspected of a sex crime and you believe that the police might search your home, devices, or work computer for evidence of the crime, it is important to speak with an experienced criminal defense attorney as soon as possible.